JonJagger/cyber-dojo/readme.txt

 o) >> moves forward to the last traffic-light (eg 65), so if the gap is 3 it will display the diff of 62 -> 65

-You can also do a "no-diff" by simply enterinh the same value (eg 23) twice.
+You can also do a "no-diff" by simply entering the same value (eg 23) twice.
 23 -> 23 will display all the files from traffic-light 23 and there will be no diffs at all.
 The  << < > >> buttons still work and maintain the "no-diff".
-Eg pressing the < button will move back one traffic-light and show all the files from traffic-light 22 -> 22.
+Eg pressing the < button will move back one traffic-light and show the diff of traffic-lights 22 -> 22, viz, the files from traffic-light 22.

 Resuming Coding